Frequently Asked Questions

-Answer: The first step to make in arranging for a brace is to Make an Appointment.
+The first step to make in arranging for a brace is to Make an Appointment.
 The Certified Orthotist will assess you to determine the most appropriate course of action.
 We will outline a plan that works for you.

-Answer: In some cases there is funding for Orthotic Devices.
+In some cases there is funding for Orthotic Devices.
 Some insurance policies (Employee Benefits) may provide funding or partial funding.
 Please check your personal policy as each policy is unique.
-We are vendors with the Workplace Safety and Insurance Board (WSIB), Non-Insured Health Benefit (NIHB), Greenshield and other payment agents and will bill directly in most cases.
-For a selected group of orthoses, The Ministry of Health Assistive Devices Program may provide partial funding for long term devices.
+We are agents with the Workplace Safety and Insurance Board (WSIB), Non-Insured Health Benefit (NIHB), Greenshield and other funding groups.
+For a selected group of orthoses, The Ministry of Health Assistive Devices Program (ADP) may provide partial funding for long term devices.
 Click here for answers from the Ontario Ministry of Health and Long-Term Care.

 You should bring:

-- any notes from other health care professionals such as your physiotherapist, occupational therapist, chiropractor, chiropodist
+- any notes from other health care professionals such as your doctor, physiotherapist, occupational therapist, chiropractor, chiropodist

 - any test results that you may have